usna-ew309/corona/README.md

 ### L Devries, D Evangelista, M Kutzer, and T Severson
 This material is for simulating the autoturret used in EW309 at the US Naval Academy, since during a coronavirus shutdown the midshipmen will not have access to the turret rigs.
 The code includes simulations of ballistics; camera inputs from the turret for student machine vision code use; and an integrated simulation code for testing what would have been final system integration.

+## Installation
+### Using git
+  - Use `git` to clone the lastest version.
+From the command line use `git clone https://github.com/usna-ew309/corona.git`.
+Alternatively, navigate to your MATLAB working directory, right click to get the Git GUI tool, select `clone a respository` and enter in the url [https://github.com/usna-ew309/corona.git]; you can place it in a subdirectory named corona or name it what you like.
+  - Open MATLAB as administrator
+  - Within MATLAB, change directory to the directory where you have cloned the `corona` files to (e.g. `Documents/MATLAB/corona` or wherever you put them).
+  - From the MATLAB command window, run the `installEW309corona` script.
+This will copy some additional files, it may download some additional binary resources if needed, and it will set your PATH so that the corona files are visible to MATLAB.

+### When downloading the *.zip
+  - Download `corona-master.zip` from [https://github.com/usna-ew309/corona/archive/master.zip]
+  - Open MATLAB as administrator
+  - Unzip/extract `corona-master.zip`
+  - Change your MATLAB directory to `..\corona-master\corona-master\support`
+  - From the MATLAB command window, run the `EW309coronaUpdate` script.
+This will copy or download additional files if needed.
+  - Allow the installation to complete.

+### Install procedure with a single update file
+  - Use this option when you have a stable copy of (only) the `EW309coronaUpdate.m` script.
+Using this script will allow MATLAB to download any other files needed.
+  - Open MATLAB as administrator
+  - Change your MATLAB directory to the location of `EW309coronaUpdate.m`
+  - Run `EW309coronaUpdate` from the MATLAB command window
+  - Allow the installation to complete.

+### Install procedure with _two_ files
+  - Obtain a stablle copies of both `installSupportToolboxes.m` and `EW309coronaUpdate.m`
+  - Open MATLAB as administrator
+  - Change your MATLAB directory to the location of `installSupportToolboxes.m` and `EW309coronaUpdate.m`.
+They must be together in the same directory.
+  - Run `installSupportToolboxes` from the MATLAB command window.
+  - Allow `installSupportToolboxes` to complete its installation.
+  - Run `EW309coronaUpdate` from the MATLAB command window.
+  - Allow the installation to complete.

 ## Github notes
 For faculty editing the files, to avoid conflcts, it's best to work on a specific item or module (or even us a separate branch).
 After you are happy with your revisions, add them, then commit, then push changes:
 ```bash